 Sample Kanban board:

-- Goal setting.
-Without my “This week” column, I’d be pure personal Kanban and, for me at least, there would be less pressure to keep moving quickly within the week.
-With a team Kanban, a project manager would use velocity metrics to measure the speed of the team, but I don’t have time for that, nor would it make sense for my personal world.
+- Goal setting: Without my “This Week” column, I’d be pure personal Kanban and there would be less pressure to keep moving quickly within the week.
+With a team Kanban, a project manager uses velocity metrics to measure the speed of the team, but I don’t have time for that, nor would it make sense for my personal world.

 Sample Scrum Board:

 My Productivity Board in Cardsmith “Scrumban” combining Scrum and Kanban:

 I use Rows in the Grid view of Cardsmith to categorize my tasks by business or personal.
 The colors add another visual element for the same thing.
 Orange cards are my Cardsmith tasks.
 This isn’t technically necessary, but the colors make me happy, so I use them.

 I chose to separate out the Backlog into…well, “Backlog,” which are seriously things I should do, and “Ideas,” which is the dumping ground for my brain (and all the other ideas everyone is feeding me).
 This is where the, “Have you thought about doing Youtube ads?” stuff goes.
 Typically things move from Ideas to Backlog, but often new cards just go immediately into Backlog.
 Sometimes I hide the Ideas column if I’m feeling overwhelmed.

 Throughout the week, I look at the “This Week” column and focus on getting these tasks done.
 I love to use the check mark icon to indicate when something is done.
 I find this very motivating.